When it comes to online gaming, ping is the most important thing. Even more important than your hardware itself.

 It also comes with different apps.
 These apps can do different tasks, such as copying your WiFi settings whenever you add a new extender or powerline adapter in your house.

-Like it doesn't come with by-default VPN capability.
-Also, unlike many other routers where you would have been connected to the most strong WiFi bands, here we have to manually choose between 2.4 GHz and 5 GHz connections whenever you try to connect a new device.
+First of all, it doesn't come with by-default VPN capability.
+Also, unlike many other routers where you would have been connected to the most strong WiFi bands automatically, here I had to manually choose between 2.4 GHz and 5 GHz connections whenever you try to connect a new device.

 Its 5 GHz Band throughput was 25% slower than that of AC-86U which is only slightly expensive than Z2.